 - (a) Any User of the sewer system may, at its own option and expense, install a separate water meter to measure water consumed in sprinkling of lawns, gardens, or vehicle washing, and for other consumption of water which is not discharged into the City's sewer facilities.
-Water consumption registered on the separate meter shall be deducted from the total water usage for the purposes of calculating consumption-based User charges. - (b) Any meters installed pursuant to this section shall be subject to testing and inspection by the Authority or its agents whenever the Authority deems this necessary.
-All maintenance and repairs required thereto shall be made at the expense of the User.
+Water consumption registered on the separate meter shall be deducted from the total water usage for the purposes of calculating consumptionbased User charges. - (b) The meters must be purchased from the City Water Department or the Authority to ensure the meter is compatible with meter reading and billing programs. - (c) Any meters installed pursuant to this section must be subject to testing and inspection by the Authority or its agents whenever the Authority deems this necessary.
+All maintenance and repairs required thereto must be made at the expense of the User.